python-postgres/fe/postgresql/documentation/driver.rst

 -------------------------

-Manipulation and interrogation of the connection's settings is achieved by using the standard `collections.MutableMapping` interfaces.
+Manipulation and interrogation of the connection's settings is achieved by using the standard `collections.abc.MutableMapping` interfaces.

  ``Connection.settings[k]``
   Get the value of a single setting.